 Our lighthouses provide a safe path – even on the darkest of nights – to welcome the weary home.

-With these four lighthouses, located in and around St. John’s, you can enjoy breathtaking coastal scenery, visit the most easterly point in North America, get a history lesson in wireless communication, or tuck into a handmade picnic as you grab that quintessential lighthouse photo.
+With these four lighthouses, located in and around St. John’s, you can enjoy breathtaking coastal scenery, visit the most easterly point in North America, get a history lesson in wireless communication, or tuck into a handmade picnic (during the summer) as you grab that quintessential lighthouse photo.

 Fort Amherst Lighthouse